Kneaded That

 Storage

-You can also freeze them for up to 2 months wrapped in plastic wrap and aluminum foil; thaw in the refrigerator and microwave in 30 second increments until warm and gooey.
+• Freeze for up to 2 months wrapped in plastic wrap and aluminum foil; thaw in the refrigerator and microwave in 30-second increments until warm and gooey.

-Alternatively, you can freeze them unfrosted and frost after reheating.
+• Alternatively, freeze them unfrosted and frost after reheating.

 Picture of a hand holding chocolate cinnamon rolls with cinnamon espresso cream cheese frosting with more cinnamon rolls in the background.